Tips for coping with the unknowns of COVID-19 as winter approachesPosted on 11/20/20 04:01:pm

 Share this article:

-Individuals with depression may have stopped following their usual schedule and do things like sleeping later into the morning or engaging in unhealthy behaviors in an attempt to avoid or escape from painful feelings.
+People with depression may have stopped following their usual schedule.
+They might be sleeping later into the morning or engaging in other unhealthy behaviors in an attempt to avoid painful feelings.
 Reestablishing or keeping up with a routine can help alleviate symptoms and prevent those who are struggling from feeling worse.

 “Consistency in scheduling can help combat the tendency for these avoidance behaviors to increase,” Dr. Leonard says.
-“Continuing to shower in the morning, change into different clothes, and get ready for the day often has a positive impact on mood.”
+“Continuing to shower in the morning, changing into different clothes, and getting ready for the day often have a positive impact on mood.”

 “It’s also helpful to get creative with your exercise,” she adds.
 “This could be cleaning your home, dancing with your kids, or completing a household project that requires some physical activity.”

 Unsure if you could be suffering from depression?
 Take our quiz that can help flag symptoms.
-Those interested in treatment at Rogers can call 800-767-4411 for a free, confidential screening or request one online.
+If you are interested in treatment at Rogers, call 800-767-4411 for a free, confidential screening or request one online.